nazdridoy/bijoyLinux/README.md

 ## Enable Virtual Keyboard

-Depending on the input method you are using (IBus or Fcitx5), follow the steps below to enable the virtual keyboard in WAYLAND Session.
+Depending on the input method you are using (IBus or Fcitx5), follow the steps below to enable the virtual keyboard.

 #### IBus Setup
 1. Open a terminal and run: